badquanta/approval-voting/README.md

     apprVote.js new "Who should be president?" -c Bernie -c Warren -c Klobuchar -c Biden -c Bloomber -c Styer

 What this should do is create a simple `question` .json file.
 Where `question` is everything between the quotes: `Who should be President` .
+It'll be created in the `approval` directory; in the current working directory.. unless a different directory is specified (see help.)

-Each `-c` is a `chocie` flag.
+Each `-c` is a `choice` flag.
 It notes a different choice a voter has for this option.

 This file will be named: `Who should be president?.json`